Nonmetro Counties Vary by Urban Size and Metro Proximity

 Between these two extremes, the percentage of people 65 and older generally rises with each step down the residential scale, with the exception of the category consisting of nonmetro counties that have 20,000 or more urban residents and are not adjacent to a metro area.
 Although most social and economic variables have at least one exception to a regular progression of increased or decreased values along the continuum scale, they usually have a substantial degree of overall association with the code categories.
 And that has made the Rural-Urban Continuum code useful in a variety of research.

-Rural-Urban Continuum Codes, by John Cromartie, USDA, Economic Research Service, December 2020
+Rural-Urban Continuum Codes, by Austin Sanders and John Cromartie, USDA, Economic Research Service, January 2024